Water Talks Series n°4 - Prof. T. Bernauer

 Dr. Manuel Fischer is Researcher at the Department of Environmental Social Sciences at the Swiss Federal Institute of Aquatic Science and Technology (Eawag), and lecturer at the Institute of Political Science at the University of Bern.
 Dr. Fischer studies complex policymaking processes, policy networks and new institutional arrangements, with a focus on water and environmental policy.

-Policy Brief n°4 - Transboundary Gouvernance of the Senegal and Niger Rivers: Historic Analysis and Determining Factors Identification
+Policy Brief n°4 - Transboundary Governance of the Senegal and Niger Rivers: Historic Analysis and Determining Factors Identification

 Monthly Water Map n°3 - Governance at the Basin Level: Senegal and Niger Rivers